 Australian Foundation Investment Co.
-Updates on Share Buy-Back
+Updates on Share Buy-back

 Australian Foundation Investment Co.
 Ltd. (AU:AFI) has released an update.

-Australian Foundation Investment Company Limited has announced an update on its ongoing share buy-back program, with a total of 51,159 ordinary shares bought back in the latest daily notification.
-This move reflects the company’s commitment to enhancing shareholder value through strategic stock repurchases.
+Australian Foundation Investment Company Ltd. has announced a daily update on their ongoing share buy-back program, with 176,511 securities bought back in the latest transaction.
+This strategic move aims to enhance shareholder value and reflects the company’s confidence in its financial performance.

 For further insights into AU:AFI stock, check out TipRanks’ Stock Analysis page.